llafuente/argumentify/README.md

 if (x == undefined || Number.isNaN(x) || 'number' !== typeof x) {
     throw new Error("x is undefined or null")
 }
+    // your code wont be modified!
 }
 ```

-Cool!
-So you comment your function and forget about it
+So your comments generate code... at last!

 ## Gotchas

 Today, it only works with functions at the first level.

 I will dig a bit in the next weeks to support functions inside IFFE/SIF and prototypes.

 A PR is welcome for sure :)

-## Usage:
+## Usage

 **Browserify transform**